Dszedlak/Gerrys-Game/README.md

 #GerrysGame
-AWS/Docker hosted app made for Mr.Gerrys Game.
+AWS/Docker hosted app made for Mr.Gerrys Game, a board game supporting app, developed in python and vue,js

-WELCOME TO GERRYS GAME!
-90% Complete.

 TO DO:
   - add admin panel
   - add profile picture and profile changes
         - 50% complete
-  - in the leaderboard, have a victory quote from each user (maybe, fun I guess)
+  - On the leaderboard, have a victory quote from each user (maybe, fun I guess)
   - Add a chart to track peoples clocks/time bank over time
+  - Update to new board game changes